Apoorvs23/Shell_plus/README.md

 # Project Overview

-## Shell24 - An enhanced Shell
+## Shell+ - An enhanced Shell

 ### Description
-Shell24 is a C program shell that operates in an infinite loop, awaiting user commands.
+Shell+ is a C shell program that operates in an infinite loop, awaiting user commands.
 Upon receiving a command, the program assembles and executes it using `fork()`, `exec()`, and other necessary system calls.
 It adheres to specific rules and conditions outlined below:

 ### Features
 - **Modular Approach:** The program is designed with modularity in mind, ensuring ease of maintenance and extensibility.